samuelsayag/learn-vi-m-/README.md

 * `o` open a blank line after the cursor of text.
 * `O` open a blank line befor the cursor of text.
+* `J` wil join the line the cursor is currently on with the following line.